digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/6x9-Upgrade/6x9-Upgrade.md

 1. Place the 6x9" speaker and cover onto the spacer assembly using appropriate screws or bolts, ensuring it is securely together.

-    > No picture added as assmebly will look different depending on model used {: .block-note}
+    > No picture added as assembly will look different depending on model of speakers used {: .block-note}

 1. (depending on hardware selected) place a small amount of thread-locker on the threads of the bolts

 1. Carefully remove the 4 nuts from the 4 bolts, place the assembled speaker into the factory holes, and screw 2 nuts back onto the bottom of the 2 bolts.

     > You may need to feed a small screwdriver or a finger in under the speaker to hold the top of the bolt while the nut is screwed in and tightened.
 Failing this, use a small spanner to spin the nut while holding the thread of the bolt using a pair of pliers.
-You may also need to push down on the speaker assembly to ensure tightness of the nuts.
+You may also need to push down on the speaker assembly to ensure a tight fit from the speakers.
     {: .block-note}

 1. Connect speaker wires or adapter connector to car loom